 And, while it's no Ferris wheel, there will be a scaled-down animatronic dinosaur—a nod to the brand's former space (and bells and whistles).
 The lower level will be home to action figures, Hot Wheels, and lots of city-friendly modes of transport, from scooters to bikes—always an under-the-tree homerun.

-The temporary midtown Toys "R" Us store will open in late August and will be located at 1466 Broadway (at 42nd Street).
-It will remain open through the holidays, but the store was unable to give us a firm closing (or opening) date at this time.
+The temporary Midtown Toys "R" Us store will be located at 1466 Broadway (at 42nd Street).
+It will remain open seven days a week (9am to 11pm) through the holidays, but the store was unable to give us a firm closing date at this time.
 No word yet on whether or not Santa will be taking wish lists here either, but we hope so!
 He visited the city's Babies "R" Us last holiday season.

 While you're there check out loads of other things to do in the area with our guide to Times Square for families—beyond the usual tourist spots.
 Miss the old store?
 We included some photos of our visit just before it closed at the end of the 2015 holiday season.